joaogui1/joaogui1.github.io/_posts/2020-02-19-Softbot-Design-with-WANNs.md

 ### Getting the codebases and translating to modern python

 My first challenge with this research was setting up my environment, as I had to initially combine Davd Ha's Weight Agnostic Neural Networks code with the Unshackling evolution challenge.
-Thankfully I found Kriegman's github, where he implemented Unshackling Evolution in python, though it was still in python2.7 and so I would need to do some translating to python 3 before merging the codebases.
+Thankfully I found Kriegman's github, where he implemented Unshackling Evolution in python, calling it evosoro (for **evo**lution of **so**ft **ro**bots), though it was still in python2.7 and so I would need to do some translating to python 3 before merging the codebases.

 A few dozens of unicode errors later and evosoro was up and running in python 3.6 and so I could start thinking about merging the codebases.
 ### Merging the codebases